 Her current research includes a study (with SSHRC funding 2011-2014) of the positions Brazil and South Africa are taking in global climate change negotiations, as well as their implementation of their commitments through energy projects at home.
+Professor Hochstetler is writing a book on the relationship between environment and development as seen in the renewable electricity sectors in these two regional powers.
 This research is part of her broader interests in the emerging powers and the ways their national development strategies shape their participation in the global political economy and regional politics.
-Professor Hochstetler is on a year-long sabbatical leave from July 1, 2013.
-She will be a Visiting Fellow at the School of Global Environmental Sustainability of Colorado State University and a Visiting Professor in the research project on Contested World Orders at the German Institute of Global and Area Studies, Hamburg.

-- Forthcoming 2012.
-Climate Rights and Obligations for Emerging States: The Cases of Brazil and South Africa.
-Social Research.
+- 2012 Climate Rights and Obligations for Emerging States: The Cases of Brazil and South Africa

-- Forthcoming 2012.
-Civil Society and the Regulatory State in the South - a Commentary.
-Regulation and Governance.
+- 2012 Civil Society and the Regulatory State in the South - a Commentary

 - 2009 Lynton Caldwell Prize presented annually by the Science, Technology, and Environmental Politics (STEP) section of the American Political Science Association.